balazsprehoda/fabric-pbnetwork/README.md

 * TLS communication between CA servers and clients
 * TLS communication between peers and orderer
 * Identity Mixer enrollment for peers and users
+* Prometheus in Docker container for monitoring purposes

 ## Getting started